schmudde/blog/content/posts/2020-08-04-mother-of-mothers.md

 Information encoded with certain resiliency guarantees can be compressed or broken up before it is sent out.
 A promise of data integrity means that fragments can addressed from anywhere in the world and ultimately reassembled into a meaningful whole.

 Information theory immediately made the movement of people, money, and ideas easier.
-John Ranke, the former chair of [American National Standards Institute (ANSI)](https://www.ansi.org/about_ansi/structure_management/board_directors/rankine) and an [early actor in the field of digital privacy](/posts/2020-06-15-personal-privacy.html) in the information age, testified about this power to the United States Congress in the 1980s:[^personal-privacy]
+John Rankine, the former chair of [American National Standards Institute (ANSI)](https://www.ansi.org/about_ansi/structure_management/board_directors/rankine) and an [early actor in the field of digital privacy](/posts/2020-06-15-personal-privacy.html) in the information age, testified about this power to the United States Congress in the 1980s:[^personal-privacy]

 > Neither the United States nor European aerospace industries could have progressed as they have without a high degree of information exchange, thus ushering in a whole new era in air transportation.
 Similar examples exist in the fields of medicine, education, communications, energy, information processing, and consumer services.
 >